prometheus-community/promql-langserver/doc/proposals/2019_generated promql parser.md

         Simplified() bool
     }

-### AST simplifying
+### AST simplifying and backwards compatibility

-The originally generated syntax tree provides a accurate and detailed representation of the query.
+The generated syntax tree provides an accurate and detailed representation of the query.

 When evaluating queries in the PromQL engine, it is better to have a less complex syntax tree.
+For matrix and vector selectors the PromQL engine expects getting a single node with all information instead of a complex tree.

-For that reason the `Expr` interface has a function `Simplify()` that recurses through the subtree and tries to reduce the depth of the Tree.
+To avoid breaking the query engine and other users of the PromQL parser the `Expr` interface has a function `Simplify()` that recourses through the subtree, tries to reduce the depth of the tree and changes matrix and vector selector to the format that the query engine and potential other existing callers of the parser expect.

-For example a Matrix Selector is simplified to the single Node format that is currently used and expected by the PromQL engine.
+To get this simplified, backwards compatible syntax tree format, it suffices to call `Simplify()` on the root node.

-It is possible to implement additional optimizations like pre evaluation of scalar expressions.
+It is possible to implement additional optimizations like pre evaluation of scalar expressions in that method.

-## Scope of the change
+### Scope of the change

 The parser will obviously be completely rewritten.

+In the lexer the output format and token naming conventions will be changed to fit the conventions and interfaces of yacc.
+Most of the actual logic will remain unchanged.

-The changes to the engine will be restricted to some refactoring due to interface and name changes in the AST.
+The changes to the engine can be minimized thanks to the AST Simplification mechanism.
+The changes will be confined to some name changes in types and interfaces.

+### Possible regressions

+By Rice's theorem it might be impossible be sure whether the new parser accepts exactly the same syntax as the old one.

+Less academically it is possible that there is an edge case in the current parser that the new parser doesn't handle because one knows about it.
+It is likely impossible to completely mitigate the risk of accidentally introducing a breaking incompatibility here.

+This is a consequence of the fact that no formal definition of PromQL exists, yet.

+To reduce this risk, it is planned to collect a large list of queries that work with the current parser and test the new parser against each of them.